-When the team began their research in 2012, the main diagnosis was via blood tests known as liver enzyme tests.
+When the team began their research in 2012, the main diagnosis was via blood tests known as liver enzyme tests that are undertaken specialist hospital hepatology departments.
 The results did not necessarily enlighten specialists as to the condition of the liver: a high result does not give insight into the scarring of the liver and it is possible to have severe disease and a normal test.
-If the result suggested further investigation was needed, patients were referred for biopsy which is uncomfortable and requires time off work.
+If the result suggested further investigation was needed, patients were referred for biopsy, which is uncomfortable and requires time off work.

 The seeds of change

 The researchers went on to test the feasibility of this new approach in an inner city area after doing it in an affluent area, and adapted some of the risk factors.
 This time there was economic modelling and some qualitative work, as well as discussions with local practitioners facilitated by the EMAHSN.